benhoyt/benhoyt.github.com/writings/go-readdir.md

 }
 ```

-This will keep working, of course, but if you want the performance benefits you'll have to make some very small changes -- in this case just changing `Walk` to `WalkDir`, and changing `os.FileInfo` to `os.DirEntry`:
+This will keep working in Go 1.16, of course, but if you want the performance benefits you'll have to make some very small changes -- in this case just changing `Walk` to `WalkDir`, and changing `os.FileInfo` to `os.DirEntry`:

 ```go
     err := filepath.WalkDir(path, func(p string, info os.DirEntry,